-A challenge for many caregivers is providing too much care.
+Brain injury can be a barrier to being independent.
 As a caregiver, your primary goal is to give the person you are caring for the power and the permission to be in control of his or her own life as much as possible.
-It is important for love ones to feel independent both for their emotional and physical needs.
+It is important for loved ones to feel independent both for their emotional and physical needs.
+Patience, time, communication, and taking a long-term approach are key in the process of supporting independence.